adobe/commerce-integration-starter-kit/actions/customer/external/group/created/README.md

 ## Interact with the Adobe Commerce API
 The interaction with the Adobe Commerce API is defined in the `sendData` function in the `sender.js` file.
-This function delegates to the `createCustomerGroup` method in the `actions/customer/commerceCustomerGroupApiClient.js` the interaction with the Commerce API.
+This function delegates to the `createCustomerGroup` method in the `actions/customer/commerceCustomerGroupApiClient.js` interaction with the Commerce API.
-Any parameters needed from the execution environment could be access from `params`.
+Any parameters needed from the execution environment could be accessed from `params`.
 These parameters can be passed on the action by configuring them in the  `actions/customer/external/actions.config.yaml` under `group-created -> inputs` as follows:
 ```yaml
 group-created: